Your Browser Is Not Supported

 Wimbledon, the essence of summer

-This year, you can find screens in Coven Garden Market, Granary Square, St Katherine Docks and Canary Wharf.
+This year, screens will be available in Coven Garden Market, Granary Square, St Katherine Docks, and Canary Wharf.

 2. Hampton Court Palace Flower Show